-- A. This subsection establishes reserve requirements for all contracts classified as annuity contracts defined in SSAP No. 50 in the AP&P Manual. - B. Minimum reserve requirements for variable annuity contracts and similar business, specified in VM-21, Requirements for Principle-Based Reserves for Variable Annuities, shall be those provided by VM-21.
+- A. This subsection establishes reserve requirements for all contracts classified as annuity contracts as defined in SSAP No. 50 in the AP&P Manual. - B. Minimum reserve requirements for variable annuity contracts and similar business, specified in VM-21, Requirements for Principle-Based Reserves for Variable Annuities, shall be those provided by VM-21.
 The minimum reserve requirements of VM-21 are considered PBR requirements for purposes of the Valuation Manual. - C. Minimum reserve requirements for fixed annuity contracts are those requirements as found in VM-A and VM-C as applicable, with the exception of the minimum requirements for the valuation interest rate for single premium immediate annuity contracts, and other similar contracts, issued after Dec.
+31, 2017, including those fixed payout annuities emanating from host contracts issued after Jan.
+1, 2017, and on or before Dec.
 31, 2017.
-The maximum valuation interest rate requirements for those contracts are defined in VM-22.
+The maximum valuation interest rate